- Position article and Guidelines

 Cardiovascular Dysfunction.
 Hypovolemic shock manifests as hypotension, tachycardia (heart rate grater than 130 beats/min), and arrhythmia.

 Rhabdomyolysis.
 Manifestations include muscle soreness and pain, stiffness, muscle weakness, tea-colored urine, and soy-sauce-colored urine.
 Muscle swelling and compartment syndrome may occur in the late stage.

 Class heat stroke is seen in elderly, frail, and chronically ill patients.
 Onset is generally gradual.
 Prodromal symptoms are difficult to identify.
 As symptoms become more serious after 1–2 days, blurred consciousness, delirium, and loss of consciousness occur.
 Incontinence and high body temperature up to 40–42 °C may appear.
 Heart failure and renal failure may also occur.

-Comparison of EHS and classic heat stroke characteristics
+See Table 1 for the characteristics of EHS and classic heat stroke.

 Routine blood work